PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 Large gyro bias offsets are normally characterised by a change in the value of delta angle bias greater than 5E-4 during flight (equivalent to ~3 deg/sec) and can also cause a large increase in the magnetometer test ratio if the yaw axis is affected.
 Height is normally unaffected other than extreme cases.
-Switch on bias value of up to 5 deg/sec can be tolerated provided the filter is given time time settle before flying.
+Switch on bias value of up to 5 deg/sec can be tolerated provided the filter is given time settle before flying.
 Pre-flight checks performed by the commander should prevent arming if the position is diverging.

 \(insert example plots showing bad gyro bias here\)